13583

 Usage Growth

-As an online marketplace, Airbnb generates revenue growth by increasing both the number of bookings on its platform and the average order size in dollars.
+As an online travel company, Airbnb generates revenue growth by increasing both the number of stays (or experiences) booked and the commission charged on those bookings.

-Over the last two years, Airbnb's nights booked, a key performance metric for the company, grew 23% annually to 98.8 million.
-This is strong growth for a consumer internet company.
+Over the last two years, Airbnb's nights booked, a key performance metric for the company, grew 16.8% annually to 132.6 million.
+This is solid growth for a consumer internet company.

 Airbnb Nights and Experiences Booked